Be a Part of God’s Plan for the Nations

 Not every Christian is called to be a missionary.
 But every follower of Christ is called to be a world Christian.
 A world Christian is someone who is so gripped by the glory of God and the glory of His global purpose that he chooses to align himself with God’s mission to fill the earth with the knowledge of His glory as the waters cover the sea (Habakkuk 2:14).1

-If the Lord has led you to experience freedom, fullness, and fruitfulness in Christ, you can’t help but want others to experience it too: that includes everyone from your next door neighbor to your community leaders to women in countries you’ll never meet—at least, this side of heaven.
+If the Lord has led you to experience freedom, fullness, and fruitfulness in Christ, you can’t help but want others to experience it too: that includes everyone from your next door neighbor to your community leaders to women across the world whom you’ll never meet—at least, this side of heaven.

 One day the throne room will be filled with people purchased by Christ from every tribe and language and people and nation (Rev. 5:9).
 What if God were to use you as a tiny part of the redemptive story He is writing for their lives?